Stable Real-Space Invariants and Topology Beyond Symmetry Indicators: Results

-\section{Topological band splitting indicated by $\Z_n$SRSIs}
+\subsection{Topological band splitting indicated by $\Z_n$SRSIs}

-Despite this, we demonstrate that $\Z_n$SRSIs provide a sufficient criterion for band topology, even in cases where symmetry-data vectors or SIs fail diagnose nontrivial topology. {The key idea is as follows: Suppose we assume that a given set of bands is topologically trivial, allowing the assignment of position space orbital multiplicities and $\Z_n$SRSIs.
-If the assigned $\Z_n$SRSIs violate certain consistency conditions, this assumption of trivial topology is invalidated, indicating that the bands must exhibit nontrivial topology.}
+In contrast to $\Z$SRSIs, there is no straightforward way to extend $\Z_n$SRSIs to topological bands since they are not determined by momentum space symmetry data Despite this, we demonstrate that $\Z_n$SRSIs provide a sufficient criterion for band topology, even in cases where symmetry-data vectors or SIs fail diagnose nontrivial topology.
+The key idea is as follows: Suppose we assume that a given set of bands is topologically trivial, allowing the assignment of position space orbital multiplicities and $\Z_n$SRSIs.
+If the assigned $\Z_n$SRSIs violate certain consistency conditions, this assumption of trivial topology is invalidated, indicating that the bands must exhibit nontrivial topology.

-{As a concrete illustration}, let us consider a set of valence and conduction bands separated from a band gap.
+As a concrete illustration, let us consider a set of valence and conduction bands separated from a band gap.
 Denote the Hilbert spaces spanned by the valence and conduction bands as $V$ and $C$, respectively.
 We assume that the full Hilbert space $\mc{H}_{Lat} = V \oplus C$ is topologically trivial, and so induced from orbitals at some WPs.
 However, the valence and conduction bands corresponding to $V$ and $C$ can individually be atomic, fragile topological, or stable topological.
 (If either of $V$ or $C$ is stable topological, then both must be stable topological.)

 Now, let us compare the symmetry-data vectors of the full, valence, and conduction bands.
 They must satisfy \ba B[\mc{H}_{Lat}] = B[V] + B[C]. \ea Similarly, let us denote the SRSIs of a set of bands $X$ by $\theta[X]$ ($X=C,V,\mc{H}_{Lat}$).
 The $\Z$SRSIs $\theta_\Z[X]$ can be computed from the symmetry-data vector of $X$.
 If at least one of $\theta_\Z[X]$ $(X=C,V)$ takes fractional value, the corresponding bands must be stable topological and have nontrivial SIs.
 Otherwise, the band splitting is either trivial or non-symmetry-indicated topological (NSIT), implying that either $V$ or $C$ is topological, but its topology is not indicated by the symmetry-data vector.